 Riverside Medical Group (RMG) Leadership Scholars (for Pre-med students in Pre-med Scholars)

-- In addition to full participation in the PSP, these students will be mentored by Riverside Health System physicians, have access to clinical experiences and selected medical education activities within the Riverside system, and will be offered a paid internship with Riverside Health Systems for one summer, usually between second and third years.
+- In addition to full participation in the PSP, these students will be mentored by Riverside Health System physicians, have access to clinical experiences and selected medical education activities within the Riverside system, and will be offered a paid internship with Riverside Health Systems for one summer, usually between sophomore and junior year.

 - Rocovich Scholars are selected from incoming freshman involved in the President's Leadership Program who have an interest in medicine and meet one of the following criteria: a) a permanent resident of a rural or medically underserved area in Virginia or the surrounding Appalachian Region; b) from a low socioeconomic status (SES) background; or c) an underrepresented minority.